 Righteous Sufferer Compositions

-Compositions assigned to this category inquire into the reason for human suffering: whether it is caused by a sin the individual has committed or perhaps by a god’s arbitrary whim.
+Compositions assigned to this category inquire into the reason of human suffering: whether caused by a sin the individual has committed or perhaps by a god’s arbitrary whim.
 Scholars have often related prayers and confessions to that category too, despite their occasional lack of sapiential features, apparently due to their supposed similarity to the biblical book of Job.
 Nonetheless, given the priority of Mesopotamian Righteous Sufferer compositions in the form of a prayer or a confession, they might be considered as the initial stage in the formation of this genre, and thus they bear significance.

 Mesopotamian Compositions